zerovm/zrt/lib/mapreduce/doc/README.md

 			int       size;
 	} BinaryData;

 Due to key/value variable length all data is allocated on the heap.
 It could be allocated by framework (and passed to Map function, see later) or by user itself.
 Flags `own_key/own_value` are used to indicate whenever user has to free data manually in user defined functions.
 If data is small enough to fit addr field (4/8 bytes) one can use it without allocating data on the heap.
 In this case one ought to set key/value size to 0 to indicate "Value Addr is Data" mode is enabled.
 Hash field has fixed length, defined at initialization.
 ![Buffer and mapreduce items](buffer.png)

 ## Framework overview

 Mapreduce framework consists of nameserver, map nodes and reduce nodes.
 These nodes essentially are ZeroVM instances, controlled by mapreduce framework.
 Nameserver is used as "manager". (need to specify what is it, what it does)

 Nodes are connected via network channels (see ZeroVM doc).
 Each map node has separate read and write channels to other map nodes.
 It also has write channels to each reduce node.
 Reduce nodes have only read channels to each map node.

 ## Data flow

 Each map node has some input (regular file, typically).
 Mapreduce library reads input chunk by chunk (chunk size is defined in ENV variable MAP\_CHUNK\_SIZE), passing each chunk (as pointer to data) to user-defined Map function .
 This function parses data and fills output buffer with appropriate mapreduce items.

-After user-defined map step, items are sorted by hash.
+After user-defined map step, items are sorted by hash internally by MR library.
 Next, these items could be combined (if user-defined Combine is present) before network transfer.

 Data is transfered over the network to reduce nodes.
 Reduce nodes receive input data, combining it if possible (due to several map nodes are present).
 Then user-defined reduce function is called with input buffer (vector of mapreduce items).
 These items are the same as output of map function if combine is not present.
 They are "combined", otherwise.
 Reduce node should perform last "reduce" step and print output.

 ## Usage